mofidi80/LinSep_Noise_Classify_Test/README.md

 ## Possible usage
-Can be used to find optimal hyperparameters for ridge and lasso regression for a given dataset and compare the two models on this dataset to find the best model for it.
+Can be used to find out which models are more robust to outliers and non linearly separable data and tells us which model to use in these cases.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>